Skip to main content

 Mobile Search:

-In addition to the departmental required courses and electives the general requirements of our program are based upon:
+In addition to the our required courses and electives, the general requirements of our program include:

-2. passing a Qualifying Examination (formally called “candidacy"), which typically occurs near the end of the 3rd semester).
-The qualifying examination includes independently writing an original empirical manuscript or review paper.
-The student’s committee reviews this paper, the student’s CV, statement of interests, and a document summarizing the student's progress to-date as well as plans.
-The committee then makes a recommendation to the BBH faculty, who vote on passing the qualifying examination.
+1. Qualifying Examination (3rd semester): Students independently write an original empirical manuscript or review paper.
+The student’s committee reviews this paper, the student’s CV, statement of interests, and a document summarizing the student's progress to-date as well as future plans.

-3. the passing of the Comprehensive Examination; this involves a written and an oral component.
+2. Comprehensive Examination (most commonly in students’ third year in the program): Students complete a written and an oral component.
 The written component is comprised of two parts: an independently written review paper or NSRA-style grant proposal, and written answers to a comprehensive examination designed by the doctoral committee.
-The oral part is a defense of the written component and general progress in the graduate program.
+The oral part is a defense (in front of the doctoral committee) of the written component and overall progress in the graduate program.